phillipcaudell/Google-Drive-for-Mac/README.md

 ![Use native window management](Images/Windows.jpg)

 ## How to install
-You can either compile it yourself, or just download a copy from the [/Builds](https://github.com/phillipcaudell/Google-Drive-for-Mac/tree/master/Builds) folder.
+You can either compile it yourself, or just download a copy from [releases](https://github.com/phillipcaudell/Google-Drive-for-Mac/releases).
 Then drag to your Applications folder, and voila!

 ## License
 Copyright 2018 Phillip Caudell